inventree/inventree-website/_posts/2021-11-22-translation.md

 ### Community Contributed Translations

 At the time of writing, InvenTree provides language translations for 25 languages (in addition to English), with over 11,000 translated words!
-This is thanks to the sustained efforts of 130+ InvenTree users.
+This is thanks to the sustained efforts of 130+ InvenTree users, who have contributed their time to make our software better for everyone.

 Translation progress can be viewed on our [Crowdin project page](https://crowdin.com/project/inventree).
-Here you can view the progess of the translation efforts:
+Here you can view the current status of the translation efforts:

 ![Translations](/assets/blog/2022-11-22-translation.png)